sumonbis/Fairify/INSTALL.md

 ./fairify-stress.sh <dataset>
 ```

-**Example:** To run the German Credit model (1 model), run `./fairify-stress.sh GC.py` when you are in `stress` directory.
+**Example:** To run the German Credit model (1 model), run `./fairify-stress.sh GC` when you are in `stress` directory.
 This will take 1 hour to finish.
 The other dataset models could be run in the same way.

 #### Experiment 3